oracle/oci-grafana-logs/README.md

 ## Note 1

-The OCI Logs plugin does not support the integration with Grafana Cloud at the moment.
+The OCI Logs plugin supports the integration with Grafana Cloud with Data Source **Environment** configured as **local**.
+See [this document](https://github.com/oracle/oci-grafana-logs/blob/master/docs/linux.md) for additional information.

 ## Documentation